alexcosta97/bnu-oss-cw2/README.md

 5. Add a delete button and update the script so that the selected records are deleted :heavy_check_mark:
 6. Create a script that allows the creation of new students :heavy_check_mark:
 7. Create UI/UX for the system using current technologies (HTML/CSS standards or frameworks) :heavy_check_mark:
-8. Protect the SQL queries against SQL Injection
+8. Protect the SQL queries against SQL Injection :heavy_check_mark:
 9. Research: Critically evaluate alternative server-side PHP and ASP.NET
 10. Research: Give an account of key security concerns that should be considered by developers of systems for managing personal data